-The OnX6 Hi-Power is the perfect choice for applications like the bumper of our Tacoma, where you have a limited amount of space but want maximum light output.
+The OnX6 Hi-Power is the perfect choice for applications like the bumper of our Tacoma, where you have limited space but want maximum light output.
 Baja Designs gets 34,950 lumens out of a 30-inch light bar while drawing only 25 amps from the 18 Cree diodes.
-By contrast, the generic LED light bar has 52 light emitting diodes but only generates 14,400 lumens.
-The numbers are difficult to qualify though until you actually see the difference between the light output.
-Our trip to Mexico including night driving, through pothole strewn roads, with cattle on the road, all while towing a trailer.
+By contrast, the generic LED light bar has 52 light-emitting diodes but only generates 14,400 lumens.
+The numbers are difficult to qualify, though, until you actually see the difference in light output.
+Our trip to Mexico including night driving, through pothole-strewn roads, with cattle on the road, all while towing a trailer.
 Visibility was the difference between arriving safely at our destination and hitting a cow, or having to work on the trailer on the side of the road.
-It is these situations, where function is more important than form, Baja Designs really shines.
+In these situations, where function is more important than form, Baja Designs really shines.

 We towed the Coast Aluminum Class 10 car to Mexico with our Tundra.
 The Baja Designs OnX6 Hi-Power light bar gave us plenty of visibility to get the trailer stopped when cows were on the road at night.
 Note that the race car also has an assortment of Baja Designs lights.

 Baja Designs OnX6 products are modular, and come in 10-inch increments.
 Each section is serviceable and uses o-ring seals rather than silicone to seal out dust and water.
 Want to change the light pattern?
 Have a lens that is scratched?
 Not a problem with the OnX6.

 Note how the Baja Designs reflectors are physically larger than the standard LED reflector.
 The larger size not only gives the OnX6 a unique look, they also allow the light to be focused more accurately to provide greater distance.
 A variety of options are available to match your specific application, from 44-degree wide cornering patterns to super focused 4-degree spotlights for high speed racing applications.